Red Hawks on a roll; CVCC baseball team wins four conference series in a row

 Four Catawba Valley batters hit a home run in Friday’s second contest, including Zack Summerville, Jackie Jimenez, Graham Dalton and Moreno.

-Of the 18 hits by the Red Hawks in the contest, nine of them were for extra bases.
+Of the 18 hits by the Red Hawks in the contest, nine were for extra bases.
 Summerville finished the contest 3-for-3, and he was a double shy of hitting for the cycle.

 Catawba Valley pitchers Darwin Ruiz, Bailey McGinnis and Troy Shepherd held the Wake Tech offense at bay, allowing a combined four hits while striking out seven.